-Five people have died and thousands have been affected after wildfires erupted in the Los Angeles, California, area on January 7, 2025.
-First responders are actively fighting the flames, and authorities are investigating the causes of these California wildfires.
-These are the most devastating winter fires in the region in more than four decades.
+At least 30 people have died and thousands have been affected after wildfires swept through the Los Angeles, California, area, starting January 7, 2025.
+These are the most devastating winter wildfires in Southern California in more than four decades.

 California wildfires: Facts, FAQs, and how to help